acaengine/docs/api/control/modules.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Removes a module.
-This will delete is from all systems it is currently running in.
+This will delete is from all systems.
 {% endapi-method-description %}

 {% api-method-spec %}